wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/explore-portals-studio/includes/2-web-pages.md

 > [!div class="mx-imgBorder"]
 > [![Add Web Page](../media/2-create-portal-page-ss.png)](../media/2-create-portal-page-ss.png#lightbox)

 Once you have selected a layout, the page will appear on the canvas as well as the web page properties will be available to edit in the properties pane.
-The maker can define the web page name, partial URL and template.
+The maker can define the web page name, partial URL, and template.

 The maker can then begin to add and edit components to the web page.